gogostic2025/firstwebproject/README.md

-This is my first project at charisintelligence. wow
+This is my first project at charisintelligence